 I unfolded it and saw a few notes in my mother's handwriting.
 I flipped it over and found what I never expected to see.

 My father's handwriting.

-It's dated 5/8/1962 and is a quote from William Carey.
+It was dated 5/8/1962 and was a quote from William Carey.
 "Expect great things from God.
 Attempt great things for God."